Darkskindanger/Darkskindanger/README.md

 - 🍿 Screenplay: Movie database, With heavy use of the IMDB API.

 Love working with 😍:
--HTML, CSS and JAVASCRIPT, Currently obsessing with mastering the fundamentals to ensure i can adapt and learn on the fly at a moments notice in the workplace
+- HTML, CSS and JAVASCRIPT, Currently obsessing with mastering the fundamentals to ensure i can adapt and learn on the fly at a moments notice in the workplace

 Learning 🤓:
 - PHP and MySQL